 Laser eye surgery changes the shape of the cornea to correct eyesight.
 This correction is permanent and majority of patients will not require glasses or contact lenses post-surgery.
 However, those over the age of 50 may still require occasional reading glasses.

 Your eye is a living organ and therefore can change over time, just as the rest of your body will.
 Laser eye surgery doesn’t prevent age-related eyesight changes, like cataracts or presbyopia.
-Presbyopia is an age-related eye problem that occurs when, with age, the lens of the eye becomes more stiff and less elastic and the muscles around it can no longer change its shape, resulting in a loss of focus on close-up objects.
+Presbyopia is an age-related eye problem where the lens of the eye becomes more stiff, less elastic and the muscles around it can no longer change its shape.
+This results in a loss of focus on close-up objects.

 In our opinion, laser eye surgery is definitely worthwhile.
 Getting independence from your glasses and contact lenses is generally enough to encourage people to get the surgery.
-Our own laser eye surgeon, Dr Andrew Logan, had laser eye surgery himself in 1996 and still doesn’t need glasses – that’s over 20 years free from glasses!
-If you’re not sure if laser eye surgery is the best option for you, we wrote an interesting article discussing whether or not laser eye surgery could save you money.
+Our own laser eye surgeon, Dr Andrew Logan, had laser eye surgery himself in 1996 and still doesn’t need glasses; that’s 25 years free from glasses!
+If you’re not sure if laser eye surgery is cost effective for you, we wrote an interesting article discussing whether or not laser eye surgery could save you money.

 Myth #4: Laser Eye Surgery Only Works For Short Sighted People

 At Wellington Eye Centre, we offer three different types of laser eye surgery (the only ones currently available in New Zealand) – SMILE ® , LASIK and PRK.
-Of these three procedures, SMILE eye surgery is only suited to short sightedness, but LASIK surgery is able to correct presbyopia (age-related long sight), hyperopia (farsightedness), myopia (short sightedness) and astigmatism (unevenly curved cornea).
+SMILE eye surgery is suited to short sightedness.
+But LASIK surgery is able to correct presbyopia (age-related long sight), hyperopia (farsightedness), myopia (short sightedness) and astigmatism (unevenly curved cornea).

 So, what are the laser eye surgery options for people older than 40 years old?